VoidRunner87/mydu_pve_mod/Documentation/RunningLocally.md

 # Running the Mod Code on Local PC

-Expose these ports on your docker compose
+Expose these ports on your docker compose.
 Below is my docker compose for reference:

 ```yaml
 version: "3.1"